Southease Circular walk

 12. In 190 metres at the end of the road, turn right (on Neville Road, but not named here) following a brown sign for Cliff Top Walkway.
 In 70 metres turn left on Mayfield Avenue at another Cliff Top Walkway sign.

-13. In 60 metres pass a sign for The Promenade and turn right on the coast path, with houses to your right.
+13. In 60 metres pass a sign for The Promenade and turn right on the coast path, with houses to your right and Brighton visible in the distance.
 You pass the end of several residential roads to reach Bastion Steps car park at the end of Steyning Avenue in 430 metres (the Dewdrop Inn is further up Steyning Avenue, on the right).

 14. Here you have a choice.
 For the ‘low road’ and the main walk, ignore the next two paragraphs, but for the ‘high road’ continue on the coast path towards the Meridian Monument visible at the top of the next climb.
 In 70 metres you pass Bramber Avenue (leading to Burger and Bird) and in another 70 metres you pass Dorothy Avenue with a small car park.
 In 60 metres on your left is the King George V Memorial, which marks the Southernmost point of the Meridian on the British mainland.
 Welcome to the Western hemisphere.
 In 15 metres you pass Horsham Avenue (turn right here for Big Mouths Burger Bar).